How to conjugate Saber in Spanish

 Saber in the Indicative Conditional Perfect

-The Indicative Conditional Perfect of saber is used to talk about something that would have happened in the future but didn’t due to another action.
+The Indicative Conditional Perfect of saber is used to talk about something that would have happened in the past but didn’t due to another action.
 For example, "habría sabido español", meaning "I would have known Spanish".

 Pronoun | Spanish | English |